William Nyuon Bany: Back to SPLA

-In early 1995, Machar (of the Nasir faction) split to form the SSIM, Southern Sudan Independence Movement, formally launched on 11–12 March 1995.
+In early 1995, Machar of the Nasir faction split to form the SSIM, Southern Sudan Independence Movement, formally launched on 11–12 March 1995.
 Bany was expelled from SPLA-United for his alleged collaboration with Khartoum (government of Sudan), at which he supported a pro-Garang stance within the SSIM – but later both groups changed to support unity anyway.
 Machar led an anti-SPLA faction, while Bany led a pro-SPLA faction within the SSIM.

 On 31 March 1995, a group of junior officers talked Bany into rejoining the SPLA, and contact was made with Garang and Kiir.
 On 27 April 1995 "The Lafon Declaration" was made confirming Bany's return to the SPLA/M. A few weeks later, Bany apologised for his actions and expressed gratitude that Commander Salva Kiir had given up his position as the Deputy to allow Bany to resume his duties in this position.
 He went on to fight vigorously for the SPLA/M.

-An article in the University of Pennsylvania's Africa Center journal Sudan Update reported in May 1995 that Bany, who was sacked earlier that year by SSIM/A leader Machar, "was sent out from the government garrison at Magiri with ten armoured vehicles to rescue the captured convoy, but instead joined forces with the rebels", in March 1995.
+In May 1995, Bany, who was sacked earlier that year by SSIM/A leader Machar, "was sent out from the government garrison at Magiri with ten armoured vehicles to rescue the captured convoy, but instead joined forces with the rebels", in March 1995.
 He and Bol, who had also been dismissed, were reinstated in their posts.
 It referred to "personal animosities" among leaders, and failure to control inter-tribal feuding, which had damaged the rebel forces' effectiveness.
 Bol, Bany and Arok Thon Arok had at various times cooperated with government forces, which led to accusations of treachery.

-In April 1996, SSIM and SPLA-United signed an agreement with the Sudanese government which endorsed the current boundaries of the country, i.e., no independent south.